slmosque/BIOL/README.md

 ![Picture n1.
 Screenshot of scripts executed in /storage/slmosque directory from $HOME/local/scripts](commandline.png)

 #### Picture n1.
 Screenshot of scripts executed in /storage/slmosque directory from $HOME/local/scripts

+#### nucleotide_composition.ipynb
+This is a Jupyter notebook used to calculate the number of DNA bases in the gen sequence nad4L, ATCG number of bases, and their frequency.

+#### nucleotide_composition.py
+Output file generated from the execution of script contained in nucleotide_composition.ipynb, gene nad4L was assigned to dna_sequence variable.